Getting an Environmental Permit

-A complete application includes a properly completed department application form, supporting documentation, and any supplemental information required by the specific program implementing regulations and 6 NYCRR Part 621, Uniform Procedures Regulations and the specific program implementing regulations pertaining to the specific permit(s) sought for the project.
-Applications are filed with the Regional Permit Administrator.
+A complete application includes a properly completed department application form, location map, project plans, supplemental information required by 6 NYCRR Part 621 (link leaves DEC website), Uniform Procedures Regulations and the specific program implementing regulations pertaining to the specific permit(s) sought for the project.

 If a project requires more than one DEC permit, the applicant must submit all applications forms and information simultaneously.

-If variances are sought and provided for by the specific regulatory program in their regulations, the application must include a request and statement of justification for such variances.
+If variances from permit standards are sought and provided for by the specific regulatory program in their regulations, the application must include a request and statement of justification for such variances.

-Request a preapplication conference with DEC staff to clarify project objectives, clarify DEC requirements, get a preliminary reaction to your proposal, and discuss alternative approaches.
-Be willing to adjust your project proposal to meet DEC requirements - on occasion, minor changes in layout can avoid disagreements and delays, and in some cases, even eliminate the need for a permit.
+Keep plans flexible until DEC staff review your proposal and comment on its conformance with permit standards.
+Be willing to adjust your project.
+On occasion, minor changes in layout can avoid disagreements and delays and, in some cases, eliminate the need for a permit.

 The Department must inform you of whether your application is complete according to the following time frames:

-- all others, 15 days from receipt of the application for all other permit applications.
+- 15 days from receipt of the application for all other permit applications.

 If the application is incomplete, DEC's Notice of Incomplete Application will tell you what else is needed.
 When you respond, the above time frames for the DEC will again apply.

-The Uniform Procedures Act recognizes minor projects and major projects.
+The Uniform Procedures Act recognizes major projects and minor projects for each permit type.

 If your project is major, then the project is subject to public review, as follows: